akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 ^^^^^^^^^^^^^^
 Merge multiple sources.
 Prefer one source if all sources has elements ready.

-**emits** when one of the inputs has an element available, preferring a defined input if multiple have elements available
+**emits** when one of the inputs has an element available, preferring a defined input if multiple have elements available.
+If a subset of all sources has elements ready the relative priorities for those sources are used to prioritise.

 **backpressures** when downstream backpressures